Stephan Gölnitz

 · 21.08.2023

-With a length of 2.55 metres, the JP-Australia Magic Ride offers plenty of stability when turning, even when changing sides in front of the mast.
+With a length of 2.55 metres, the JP-Australia Magic Ride offers plenty of stability when tacking, even when changing sides in front of the mast.
 Those who can already planing surf will also learn the power jibe without any hurdles, as the board glides into the jibe with moderate foot pressure, enables wide and medium radii and glides particularly well through the turn.
 At the same time, it is stable and forgives misloads generously.
-The 52 mm fin pulls you upwind like a drag lift, both when dipping and planing.
+The 52 mm fin pulls you upwind like a drag lift, both when planing and planing.
 However, we would recommend a shorter fin for regular planing with sails under 7.5 square metres.

 The JP-Australia Magic Ride is a well-balanced freeride board with great potential for progression.